mkery/Verdant/style/REFS.md

-Whisk by Ben Davis from the Noun Project
-Search magnify glass Created by QualityIcons from the Noun Project
+Search magnify glass Created by QualityIcons from the Noun Project export by Travis Avery from the Noun Project other icons from octicons